A.C.O.D.: Plot

 Since Carter's ninth birthday party at the Spencer family's lake house, his (and his brother Trey's) parents have subjected Carter to emotional manipulation, character assassination, uncomfortable new relationships and witness failed relationships repeatedly via their father Hugh.
 Not only is he a philanderer, but also a cold, distant father.
 Their mother Melissa cuts Hugh down relentlessly.

 Trey spontaneously proposes to Keiko, his girlfriend of four months, then requests Carter get their feuding parents, who have not spoken for 20 years, to cooperate.
 Seeking advice from Dr. Lorraine Smith, who he had seen as a teen believing she was his therapist, Carter discovers he had been one of her subjects for a best-selling book on children of divorce.
 Shocked, he tracks it down, reading it from cover to cover, then formulates an attack plan.

 As Carter is initially unsuccessful at convincing either Hugh or Melissa separately, he tricks them both into meeting for lunch at the same restaurant.
 With them cornered, Carter coerces them, explaining the meal is ordered and paid for, so they must stay until they agree how to be civil at the wedding.

 Meeting up later, the Spencer boys feel content that Carter convinced their parents to call a truce.
 He tells Trey to not count on money from them, but to continue the planning.

 Right after Hugh's domineering third wife Sondra presents the restaurant with an obligatory painting, as she sublets them the space, Dr. Smith appears.
-Carter has inadvertantly inspired her to write a follow up book for C.O.D., the adult, 20 years later one.
+Carter has inadvertently inspired her to write a follow up book for C.O.D., the adult, 20 years later one.
 Initially, Carter refuses but is finally persuaded.

 Sondra calls Carter, asking for details about his alleged golf outing with his father, as she is at her Cornell sorority reunion.
 Suspicious, he checks with Trey, who believes he is home with a bad stomach.
 Carter lets himself in, only to find his parents boning in the kitchen.

 Carter rushes to tell his long-term girlfriend Lauren, but tells no-one else.
 Unbeknownst to Melissa, her husband Gary presents his stepsons with a large check for the wedding.